 American Indian Cultural House

-- Participate in U of M American Indian student organizations on campus and get involved with the special events such as the annual Fall Round Dance.
-Spring Powwow, traditional storytelling, inviting special speakers to campus, and enjoy the monthly Frybread Fridays
+Our residents have the opportunity to gain leadership experience and help organize the AICH Film Series, participate in U of M American Indian student organizations, and get involved in special events such as the Annual Fall Round Dance, Spring Powwow, traditional storytelling, guest speakers, and monthly Frybread Fridays.

 This community is open to first-year residents.

 - Individualized academic coaching and holistic support from MCAE staff

 - Academic grade checks at the midpoint and end of each semester

 - Wellbeing programming including MCAE group fitness classes and stress management

 - Ongoing social and community-based events and regular study nights with MCAE peer tutors